Pustiu/Nordic-T/nordic_transparency_sources.md

-# The Nordic Transparency Sources
+# The Nordic Transparency Data

 This page contain information on the this models Transparency data sources.